bafflingscience/goodtech.tips/content/posts/note.bash-scripting.md

 {{< emoji ":chart_with_upwards_trend:" >}}

+Bash scripting fundamentals for beginners.
+Coding for beginners.
+New Coder

+---

+- Linux -
+MacOS -- Debian
+- Ubuntu -
+PopOS -- Windows10

-A smorgasbord of bash scripting fundamentals for beginners.
-These are literally my notes, so I would recommend the Table of Contents.
+These are my notes,
+see table of contents for topic navigation.

 ### Sc®ip†n